 Judging and prizes

 The three best sculptures in the speed competition will be determined by an audience vote.
-The voting will take place immediately after the sculpting time is over.
+The voting will take place after the sculpting time is over.

 Prizes: 1st prize: EUR 700, 2nd prize: EUR 400, 3rd prize: EUR 300.